Learn more about recent news in the Department of World Languages and Literatures at Western Michigan University.

 Instructor and husband found music program for refugees

-Ms. Hend Hegab and her husband, Ahmed Tofiq, have founded a new education initiative serving children of refugee families recently resettled in Kalamazoo.
+Ms. Hend Hegab and her husband, Ahmed Tofiq, have founded an education initiative serving children of refugee families recently resettled in Kalamazoo.
 Orchestra Rouh "offers regular, ongoing music instruction to children of Syria and other refugee families.
 Rouh means both 'hope' and 'spirit' in Arabic, and the program is designed to nurture the emotional wellbeing of children through music instruction, led by teachers who are bilingual in English and Arabic, and including musics from Arabic traditions."
 News Spotlight.

 Top staffer recognized for her work